SiloCityLabs/blog/content/post/2017/2017-12-28-complete-smart-home-setup.md

 **Android Auto**:

 Yea my car.
 When I arrive I can ask Google to power on my yard lights or turn off all the lights as I am leaving right from my car.
 No button press needed as Google is always listening.
-Doesn&#8217;t work for Apple users since SmartThings lacks HomeKit support.
+Doesn't work for Apple users since SmartThings lacks HomeKit support.

 **Batteries**:

-Don&#8217;t cheap out on batteries for any of this stuff. **Energizer** batteries have proven test results and outlast any other battery.
+Don't cheap out on batteries for any of this stuff. **Energizer** batteries have proven test results and outlast any other battery.
 Knockoff batteries are notoriously bad with fake capacity ratings.
-You don&#8217;t need one of these smart home devices failing leaving you locked out, security-less, or even worse if you have a smart fire alarm.
+You don't need one of these smart home devices failing leaving you locked out, security-less, or even worse if you have a smart fire alarm.

 **3-Way Switch**: